VirtualBrainLab/vbl-docs/source/pinpoint/tutorials/tutorial_ephys_link.md

 7. Pinpoint will connect to Pathfinder and generate dummy probes for visualization in Pinpoint.

-Pathfinder's configuration is automatic so there is no need to continue with the rest of this tutorial.
-[See below for details](mpm-no-need-config).

 ### Connecting to New Scale Manipulators via M3-USB-3:1-EP

 1. Select "New Scale M3-USB-3:1-EP" from the dropdown.